Carlos Alcaraz: Novak Djokovic

-Carlos Alcaraz and Novak Djokovic have faced off nine times; despite a 16-year age gap, their rivalry has remained remarkably competitive, with Alcaraz trailing 4–5.
+Carlos Alcaraz and Novak Djokovic have faced off ten times; despite a 16-year age gap, their rivalry has remained competitive, with the head-to-head tied at 5–5.
+Nine of their ten matches have been in the semifinals or finals of "big" tournaments: at all four majors, two ATP Masters 1000, the ATP Finals and the Olympics.

-Their first meeting was at the 2022 Madrid Open semifinals, where Alcaraz prevailed in a deciding set tiebreaker, becoming the first and only man to secure back-to-back victories against Nadal and Djokovic on clay.
-Their next meeting came over a year later in the semifinals of the 2023 French Open, a highly anticipated showdown promoted by media and the ATP itself.
+Their first meeting was at the 2022 Madrid Open semifinals, where Alcaraz prevailed in a deciding set tiebreaker, becoming the only man ever to secure back-to-back victories against Nadal and Djokovic on clay.
+Despite their ongoing fight over the world No. 1 ranking, they did not meet again for over a year.
+They finally faced off in the semifinals of the 2023 French Open, a highly anticipated showdown heavily promoted by the media.
 Djokovic won in four sets, with the match competitive until Alcaraz faltered at the start of the third set due to cramps.

-The duo would meet again soon after in the 2023 Wimbledon final, in which Alcaraz would defeat Djokovic in an epic five-setter that lasted 4 hours and 42 minutes, ending his hopes for a Grand Slam.
+The duo soon met for a rematch in the 2023 Wimbledon final, in which Alcaraz defeated four-time defending champion Djokovic in an epic five-setter that lasted 4 hours and 42 minutes.
 One month later, they fought another epic at the 2023 Cincinnati Open final, with Djokovic prevailing in three tightly contested sets after saving a championship point.
-The match was the longest best-of-three-sets ATP Tour final and the longest match in the tournament's history, at 3 hours and 49 minutes, and was immediately heralded as one of the best matches ever.
+At 3 hours and 49 minutes, this was the longest best-of-three-sets ATP Tour final in history, the longest match in the tournament's history, and was immediately heralded as one of the best matches ever.
 They then played a relatively uncompetitive match at the ATP Finals, where Djokovic overpowered Alcaraz in straight sets.